All business owners know a penny saved is a penny earned.

 What will happen if life insurance premiums are deducted as a business expense?

-If the premiums are not deductible and you claim them as a business expense, the beneficiary of the policy will have to bear the consequences.
+If the premiums are not deductible and you claim them as a business expense, the beneficiary of the insurance policy will have to bear the consequences.
 The promised benefits will be taxable in this situation, which means the recipient will receive less money than intended.

 Is the life insurance payout tax-free for individual policies?

-Proceeds to individual life insurance policies are normally tax-free.
+Proceeds to individual life policies are normally tax-free.
 This is due to the fact that the premiums are paid with after-tax cash.
 However, in some cases, the death benefit is taxed.

 While the payout is mostly tax-free, any interest made on it is not.
 Beneficiaries almost always choose to receive the death benefit as a lump payment, thus no tax is due.
 However, you have the option of receiving the insurance money and collected interest in installments.
 In this instance, any interest income you earn will be taxable.